 Abstract, Fiction, Non-fiction, Painting

-Born in 1988 in Taipei, F. C. Zielonka holds degrees in Chinese literature from the University of Washington.
-She lives and works in the Seattle metropolitan area with her husband.
+Born in Taipei in 1988, Frances Zielonka is an Asian-American artist from Seattle, Washington.
+She holds degrees in Chinese literature from the University of Washington.
+She lives in the Seattle metropolitan area with her husband Ryan.